danbarnes/danbarnes.github.io/songs/2006-songs.markdown

 Here's a Texas song trilogy that I wrote with my friend, Brad Dunse (braddunsemusic.com).

-Standing On The Shoulders Of Texas
+Standing On The Shoulders Of Texas<br>
 By Dan Barnes and Brad Dunse<br>

 I been thumbing my way across Texas<br>